-Second, it invokes the scope of inherent authority sanctions, which, as discussed below, has increasingly become "an issue of great concern, gravity, and importance to the public."
+Second, it invokes the scope of inherent authority sanctions, which increasingly has become "an issue of great concern, gravity, and importance to the public."
 Waldrip v.
 Head, 272 Ga.
 572, 575 (2000) (setting further criteria for immediate review).
-When a court exercises its inherent authority in a way that strikes all defenses to liability, there is "no timely opportunity for appellate review," thereby requiring immediate review.
+When a court exercises its inherent authority in a way that strikes all defenses to liability, there is "no timely opportunity for appellate review" after final judgment, thereby requiring immediate review under Waldrip.
 Id.